 The Incubator is a model which allows entrepreneurs a "jump start" for their business.
 This program is a dynamic process that provides: physical space for one's business, consulting and technical assistance, access to business services and equipment, technology support and guidance in obtaining financing.
-In addition, there is a student business incubator available for current A-B Tech students.
+In addition, there is a student business incubator, which is a 12-month extracurricular activity designed to provide a nurturing environment for A-B Tech students interested in entrepreneurship.

-The Business Incubator houses the BioBusiness/Bio-Network Center, the Blue Ridge Food Venture, the Technology Commercialization Center, and the Global Institute for Sustainability Technologies.
-These centers provide workforce development and entrepreneurial-ship training.
+The Business Incubator houses the BioNetwork BioBusiness Center, a Natural Products laboratory, the Blue Ridge Food Venture, the Technology Commercialization Center, and the Global Institute for Sustainability Technologies.
+These centers provide workforce development and entrepreneurial training.
 The Incubator also has partners in six countries who provide research for local companies seeking to export their products.
-Additional assistance is provided through community volunteers such as attorneys, accountants, and CPAs who provide pro-bono sessions for incubating clients.